ClusterM/NesTiler/README.md

 It's usefull if you need to show single image on screen but you want to split it into two 256-tiles pattern tables and switch them on specific line in the middle of rendering process.

 ### Option -c, --colors \<file\>
-Option to specify file with available colors and indexes.
+Option to specify file with available colors and indices.
 This file can be in JSON format (see nestiler-colors.json) or binary PAL format (used by emulators).

 Examples:
 * nestiler -c nestiler-colors.json ...